stepherg/bbfdm/docs/activate_firmware.md

 > Note4: If 1 or more TimeWindow.{i}.Mode is set to 'WhenIdle' and all of them fails to get the idle state.
 The latest TimeWindow instance will force the device to activate the firmware image.

-> Note5: If the idle script [bbf_check_idle.sh](/scripts/bbf_check_idle.sh) not present in the pre-defined path "/usr/share/bbfdm/", then the device is assumed to be in ideal state and the firmware shall be activated instantly.
+> Note5: If the idle script [bbf_check_idle.sh](/scripts/bbf_check_idle.sh) not present in the pre-defined path "ACTIVATE_HANDLER_FILE@dmcommon.h", then the device is assumed to be in ideal state and the firmware shall be activated instantly.

 > Note6: It is very likely that TimeWindow with 'WhenIdle' mode might not find any suitable Idle state, in that case firmware shall not be activated.
 If users/operators want to make sure that firmware gets activated at the end, then they can add a TimeWindow with 'AnyTime/Immediate' mode at the end, to activate the firmware.